 Do you know the surfactants ?
 Widely used in cosmetic products, they have different actions.
-They can be at the same time detergents , foaming agents, wetting agents, dispersing agents but also emulsifiers .
+They can be both detergents , foaming agents, wetting agents , dispersing agents but also emulsifiers .

-Due to their many properties, they are essential but often very criticizable ...
-So what if we talk a little about surfactants?
-Do you know the surfactants that we offer you for our recipes?
-Ultra soft foaming agent, creamy cream emulsifier, fluid cream emulsifier: they all come from a mixture of surfactants.
-And why we turned to the foam concentrate for our homemade cosmetic recipes ?
+Due to their many properties, they are essential but often highly questionable...
+So why not talk about surfactants?
+Do you know the surfactants that we offer for our recipes?
+Ultra-gentle foaming agent, smooth cream emulsifier, fluid cream emulsifier: they all come from a mixture of surfactants.
+And why we turned to the foaming concentrate for our homemade cosmetics recipes ?

 Surfactants, what are they used for?

-Their purpose is to dissolve two phases which are immiscible with one another .
-That is to say, to allow the mixing of a cosmetic product which contains an aqueous phase and an oily phase .
-But it can also be between water and air, water and skin, dirt and water ...
+Their purpose is to solubilize two mutually immiscible phases .
+That is to say to allow the mixing of a cosmetic product which contains an aqueous phase and an oily phase .
+But it can also be between water and air, water and skin, dirt and water...

 There are different types of surfactants:

-Anionic : the hydrophilic part (called aqueous) is negatively charged.
-They are known to be very detergents, foamers, humectants, dispersants, wetting agents and as bacteriostatic active agents.
+Anionic : the hydrophilic part (known as aqueous) is negatively charged.
+They are reputed to be very detergents, foamers, humectants, dispersants, wetting agents and as bacteriostatic agents.

 Cationic : the hydrophilic part is positively charged.
-They are dispersants particularly for solid particles.
-They are also bactericidal, antistatic and softening as part of hair care.
+They are particularly dispersants for solid particles.
+They are also bactericidal, antistatic and softening in the context of hair care.

-Ampothera : they are mild detergent surfactants.
-They soften the irritant effects of anionic surfactants.
+ampothera : these are mild detergent surfactants.
+They soften the irritating effects of anionic surfactants.
 Possessing both positive and negative charges, they are known to be used in cosmetics and pharmaceuticals.

-Non ionic : carrying no load .
+Non-ionic : having no charge .
 They are detergents, wetting agents, emulsifiers and sometimes foaming agents.

 Are the surfactants in your cosmetics risky?

-The most widely used surfactants in the cosmetics market are not always good for your skin.
-The point is that cationic surfactants are unfortunately often irritating and are not eco-responsible .
+The surfactants most used by the cosmetics market are not always good for your skin.
+The fact is that cationic surfactants are unfortunately often irritating and not environmentally friendly .

-Anionics , while they are excellent detergents and foamers, they are also irritants .
-Finally, non-anionics have the reputation of being endocrine disruptors...
-Enough to find out about the list of our ingredients that we use.
+Anionics , if they are excellent detergents and foamers, they are also irritating .
+Finally, non-anionics have a reputation for being endocrine disruptors...
+What good information on the list of our ingredients that we use.